uwescience/whaletracks/README.md

 Install [Anaconda](https://www.anaconda.com/products/individual) python distribution for your operating system

-Clone whaletracks to your local machine using Github Desktop
+Clone whaletracks to your local machine using Github Desktop (Click on green box on whaletracks Github page, then click 'open using Github Desktop')

 If using Mac or Linux:
 -   Open bash terminal and navigate to whaletracks directory using "cd whaletracks"